 Burkina Faso is a developing nation in the lowest 25% of the world's economies.
-Located north of Ghana in western Africa, its climate is tropical with warm, dry winters and hot, wet summers.
+Located in western Africa (north of Ghana and south of Mali), the climate is classified as dry (semi arid).

 See also: Library article for Yellow Fever

 An official yellow fever vaccination certificate may be required depending on your itinerary.
 Vaccination is usually recommended if you’ll be traveling in areas where there is risk of yellow fever transmission.

 - Requirement: A vaccination certificate (recognition of lifetime validity is uncertain) is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
 This also applies to all airport transit stops in risk countries.

 - Official Status: listed by WHO as a country where YF transmission risk is present.